Eduard Greyling: Later life

 Greyling then went to London to study choreology, the art of notating dance movement, at the Benesh Institute.
 Upon completion of his first course of study in 1991, he returned to Cape Town and rejoined the CAPAB company as choreologist, teacher, and occasional guest artist in principal and character roles.
 In 1996, he went back to London for further study of the Benesh system of dance notation.
 He became a lecturer on notation at the University of Cape Town School of Ballet later that year and began graduate studies in music and dance at the university.
 He earned a master of music degree in 2000 and a doctorate in 2004, with a dissertation exploring the notation of African dance.
 During these years, he became a dance critic for Die Burger (The Citizen), an Afrikaans newspaper published daily in Cape Town, and worked as a guest teacher at ballet schools and companies in Japan, Hong Kong, and the United States.
 He retired from the stage for good in 2008, when he was sixty, but he continues to work as a journalist and a freelance teacher.

 Patron of the Cecchetti Society of Southern Africa, Greyling continued to teach the Cecchetti method of ballet training that he had studied all his life.
 He has written that to train in this method "is to carry a torch that has been burning for over a century.
 A tradition of lyrical beauty, classical line, musicality, finesse, attention to detail, warmth of spirit, and the flame of dance."
 He always sought to impart a sense of joy in movement to his students and to teach them artistic responsibility.
 "And what is a professional dancer's task but to carry the audience into a world of fantasy and magic."

 Honors and awards

 In 1977 and 1983, Greyling was the recipient of the Nederburg Award, bestowed by the Stellenbosch Farmer's Winery for outstanding services to ballet.
-For his journalistic work, he won the Naomi Press Scenaria Award in 1988.
+He won the Naomi Press Scenaria Award in 1988.
 In 2006, he was named a fellow of the Benesh Institute, the highest honor bestowed by the Royal Academy of Dance in recognition of outstanding and exceptional service rendered over a substantial period of time to the Benesh Institute and Benesh Movement Notation.
 That same year, he was appointed an honorary member of Cecchetti International.
 In 2009, the Cape Tercentenary Foundation awarded him the Molteno Medal for lifetime achievement.